"Sign in with ... Privacy'': Timely Disclosure of Privacy Differences among Web SSO Login Options: Related Work

 \section{Related Work}

-This section discusses related work under four headings.
-The first category is closest to our work.

 \textbf{SSO privacy tools.} Existing tools used in privacy measurements primarily rely on browser automation to scan RP sites and execute OAuth and OpenID flows.
 J\"arpehult et al.~\cite{jarpehult2022longitudinal} developed a Selenium-based tool to track differences in RP permission requests and IdP usage over a nine-year period.
-Westers et al.~\cite{westers2023sso} built SSO-Monitor using Selenium for analyzing the security of SSO login workflows with three IdPs.
-They developed a visual-based approach to identify SSO login buttons.
+The tool launches browser instances controlled by Selenium to crawl and collect data from RP implementations.
+Similarly, Jannett et al.~\cite{jannett2024ssomonitor} built SSO-Monitor using Selenium for analyzing the security of SSO login workflows with three IdPs.
+They developed a visual-based approach to identify SSO login buttons, which allows identification of SSO options independent of the site's language or region.
 Morkonda et al.~\cite{morkonda2021empirical} developed OAuthScope based on Selenium to extract differences in permission requests among SSO login options offered in RP sites.
-OpenWPM~\cite{englehardt2016online} is a comprehensive privacy measurement framework that relies on Selenium to instrument user tracking techniques employed by site operators.
+Their tool supports data collection from RP sites across five different countries.
+OpenWPM~\cite{englehardt2016online} is a comprehensive privacy measurement framework that relies on Selenium to instrument user tracking techniques employed by site operators, including RP sites.
 SPEye's approach differs from these tools as our end-user focus results in constraints (Sec.~\ref{sec.tool.requirements}) leading our design to explicitly avoid browser automation.
 Instead, the SPEye extension analyzes loaded IdP and RP HTML pages to extract SSO protocol data and provide privacy information for end-users.